In this article, I want to address four frequently asked questions about colored pencils from my students.

 Most artists like to have as many pencils as they can get their hands on.
 For one thing, there are all those lovely, luscious colors!

-A lot of us also like to keep different brands around because even though all the manufacturers use basically the same pigments, no two use the same blend of pigments.
+A lot of us also like to keep different brands around because even though all the manufacturers use basically the same pigments, no two companies use the same blend of pigments.
 So there is a range of colors available to the artist who is able to buy some of every brand that’s not available to the artist who wants to stick with one brand.

 But how many pencils do you need to start?